mikebianco/vaessl-doa/README.md

 conda env create --file requirements.yml
 ```

+The default_paths.json file contains paths, datasets, and models for training and evaluation.
+These can either be changed in the .json file, or at the command line.

 ## Datasets

 This distribution is configured to use reverberant speech obtain using [DTU dataset](https://dx.doi.org/10.21227/c5cn-jv76) IRs.
 The datasets, processed training and validation data, are available for [download here](https://acsweb.ucsd.edu/~mbianco/data/).
 Each file contains the raw waveform from twenty 2-3 second audio clips of reverberant speech from each of the DOAs.
 Per the default paths, these files should be placed in a folder named 'data' in the main repository directory.